BorgNumberOne/Weishaupt_CanApiJson/README.md

 **!!!
 No liability is accepted for damages !!!**

-**short:**
+**Short:**
 Read values from and control your Weishaupt gas heating device, oil heating system or heat pump with:
-Curl (AmigaOS, Dos, Windows, Linux, OpenWrt, AIX, BeOS, Dragonfly BSD, FreeBSD, Haiko, iOS, IRIX, OS/2, QNX, RISC OS, Unix, ...) ;-)
+Curl (AmigaOS, DOS, Windows, Linux, OpenWrt, AIX, BeOS, DragonFly BSD, FreeBSD, Haiko, iOS, IRIX, OS/2, QNX, RISC OS, Unix, ...) ;-)
-Controlling your Weishaupt device even with:
+Controlling your Weishaupt device with:
-FHEM, Node-RED, OpenHab, IoBroker, Home Assistant implementations should be possible without any problems.
+FHEM,
+Node-RED,
+openHAB,
+ioBroker,
+Home Assistant
+...should work without any issues.

-Basically, you just need to know the CanApiJson datagram structure and the CanApiJson datagram magic patterns mapping table:
+Basically, you only need to understand the **CanApiJson CAPI** / **VG** datagram structure and the corresponding mapping table (magic patterns):
 See below / see:
 **CanApiJson-extracted_formatted.ods**
 (https://github.com/BorgNumberOne/Weishaupt_CanApiJson/blob/main/CanApiJson-extracted_formatted.ods)